 What’s Next – Budget for Solo Travelling in Taiwan

 So, that’s it!
 This completes my Taiwan 8 Days Itinerary as a solo female traveler.
 I will follow up with budget and cost breakdown of this solo trip.
 So stay tuned!

 This solo trip was my second visit to Taiwan and therefore places that I’d visited before were excluded.
 This include Beitou Hot Springs, Danshui, Fort San Damingo, Yangmingshan, National Palace Museum, Sun Yat Sen Memorial Hall, Shilin Night Market and Longshan Temple.

 I’ve since visited Taiwan for the third time and am documenting my experience here.
 Once I’m done with this latest Eastern Taiwan series, I will write a post to share my top favorite destinations in Taiwan.
-If you like to get notified of my new posts, you can click the button below to subscribe, or connect with me through facebook or instagram.
+If you like to get notified of my new posts, you can click the button below to subscribe.
 See you there!